losuler/goaccess/README.md

 ## About

-This is Fedora packaging for [GoAccess](https://goaccess.io), cloned from the [official Fedora repo](https://src.fedoraproject.org/rpms/goaccess) to provide versions for missing releases (such as EPEL 8).
+This is Fedora/CentOS packaging for [GoAccess](https://goaccess.io), cloned from the [official Fedora repo](https://src.fedoraproject.org/rpms/goaccess) to provide versions for missing releases (such as EPEL 8).

 ## Builds